retypeapp/retype/configuration/project.md

 ### directoryIndex.altNames

 === directoryIndex.altNames : `list`
-A list of alternative default HTML document file names.
+A list of file names to treat as default HTML files.

-By default, Retype uses the following list of `altNames`:
+By default, Retype will treat all of the following files as default pages if they are within a folder.

 ```yml
 generator: